clockworkpc/brandcrunchbot/docs/flowchart.md

 | TRUE                      | TRUE                      | Target BIN price <= Available BIN price | Add to cart |
 | FALSE                     | TRUE                      | N/A                                     | Refrain     |
 | TRUE                      | FALSE                     | N/A                                     | N/A         |

+NOTE: Ascertain whether the Bot can effect the purchase and not just add to cart.